Temples around Chennai (North)

 This ancient Ramar temple is located at a village called Nedunparam just before Arcot Kuppam while going from Thiruvallur

-Significance: A highly popular temple and one of the 6 important places of Lord Subramanya known as ‘Padaiveedu’ .
+Significance: A highly popular temple and one of the 6 important temples of Lord Subramanya known as ‘Padaiveedu’ .

 Main deity: Subramanya swamy Valli Devasena in different sanctum.

 Temple: The temple is on a hillock.
 There are 365 steps to climb and also a motorable road.
 This is the place where Murugan married Valli.